OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 # [Teams Manifest (developer preview)](#tab/jsonmanifest)

 > [!IMPORTANT]
-> Append on send isn't yet supported for the [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).
+> Append-on-send isn't yet supported for the [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).
 This tab is for future use.

 1. Open the manifest.json file.